rogerbarton/vr-modeling/docs/report/1-Intro.md

 The Oculus Rift S headset was used as the primary target device.

-For implementing this the [Unity](https://unity.com/) game engine was chosen, partly due to the experience with the engine.
+For implementing this the [Unity](https://unity.com/) :cite:`unity` game engine was chosen, partly due to the experience with the engine.
 This provides many standard features as well as a cross-platform VR integration.
 It offers advanced VR features such as [single-pass stereo rendering](https://docs.unity3d.com/Manual/SinglePassStereoRendering.html), which provides great performance benefits.
 It has an easy way of adding functionality via C# scripts.
 This, however, creates a necessary language interface to C++ such that libigl can be used.

 Using the Oculus SDK directly requires too much development overhead and will have less features as a result.
 It will also be significantly harder to maintain.
 Using a game engine which already provides a plethora of features is the best option.